Menlo College: Wrestling

 The Menlo women's wrestling team became the first team to win a national championship for Menlo College in 2019, as well as earn its second title.
 On February 9, 2019, the team was crowned WCWA Women's Wrestling National Champion.
 Then, on March 6, 2019, the team claimed the NAIA Women's Wrestling National Invitational title.

 Football

 Originally a junior college program, the Menlo Oaks football team played at the four-year level from 1986 to 2014.
-On February 1, 2015, the Menlo Board of Trustees voted to end the college's football program and cited financial viability issues as a major reason.

 Three Menlo football players have played in the NFL: Burt Delavan, Nate Jackson, and Kaulana Park.

 From 2006 to 2010, Menlo played in the Northwest Conference (NWC), an NCAA Division III athletic conference.
 From 2011 to 2014, Menlo was an NAIA independent school.

+On February 1, 2015, the Menlo Board of Trustees voted to end the college's football program and cited financial viability issues as a major reason.